tchibatron/dbeaver/Application-Window-Overview.md

 Views are windows within the workspace that provide presentations and ways to navigate the information.
 Editors are windows in which you can interact with content of files and databases.
 Both can appear as separate windows or as tabs stacked with other views/editors in a tabbed window.

+There can be several views and editors simultaneously open in the workspace but only one of them can be active at a time.

 You can change the layout of the workspace by opening and closing views, docking them in different positions in the workspace, collapsing them to the shortcut bar, or expanding them to occupy the whole workspace and restoring to the latest docked position.

 ## Opening Views